Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - The logged PlayerAudience-Client IDs can be used for keeping track of the PlayerAudience-Clients connected to the ServerLogic.
 - The logged voting results realize postgame statistics.

+In the current realization of the network protocol, the postgame statistics are not transmitted to the Moderator-Client, but the Moderator-Client itself logs its statistics.

 ## Moderator-Client GUID-Sessionkey-Pair

 The ServerLogic stores each Moderator-Client GUID with which it communicates and assigns it a sessionkey accordingly.
 This tuple of GUID and sessionkey is logged by the ServerLogic and is used for any ServerLogic internal communication to translate the GUID into the respective sessionkey required by the PlayerAudience-Client backend.